IlyaAI/docs/docs/getting-started/quick-starts/deploy-your-first-java-web-app.md

 description: How to deploy your first Java web app with Octopus Deploy.
 ---

-You can use Octopus Deploy to deploy Java web apps files to your web app server.
+You can use Octopus Deploy to deploy Java web apps to your web app server.
 In this quick-start we’ll deploy a Java war file from the built-in Octopus Deploy Library to Apache Tomcat.
 We’ll run through the following steps:

 1. Applying the versioning scheme.
 1. Uploading the app to the built-in Octopus repository.